Chart Color Schemes

 Employment

 Mansfield has a skilled workforce with diverse sector representation and an unemployment rate of 2.7% as of September 2025.
-It has 5,558 residents in work, with an unemployment rate 1.1% lower than the Rest of Vic.'s rate of 3.8%.
+There are 5,558 residents employed, with the unemployment rate being 1.1% lower than Rest of Vic.'s rate of 3.8%.
+Workforce participation is at par with Rest of Vic.'s 61.4%.

-Workforce participation is similar to the regional average at 57.4%.
-Employment is concentrated in construction, accommodation & food, and retail trade.
-Mansfield specializes in accommodation & food employment, with a share 1.7 times the regional level.
-However, health care & social assistance has lower representation at 10.2% compared to the regional average of 16.8%.
+According to Census responses, 18.0% of residents work from home.
+Dominant employment sectors include construction, accommodation & food, and retail trade.
+Mansfield has a strong specialization in accommodation & food, with an employment share 1.7 times the regional level.
+Conversely, health care & social assistance shows lower representation at 10.2%, compared to the regional average of 16.8%.

 Many residents commute elsewhere for work based on Census data.
-Between September 2024 and September 2025, Mansfield's labour force decreased by 1.3% while employment declined by 2.1%, increasing unemployment rate by 0.8 percentage points.
-In contrast, Rest of Vic. had an employment decline of 0.7% and a marginal rise in unemployment rate.
-State-level data to 25-Nov-25 shows VIC employment grew by 1.13% year-on-year, with the state unemployment rate at 4.7%.
-Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Mansfield's employment mix suggests local employment should increase by 6.0% over five years and 12.4% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Between September 2024 and September 2025, Mansfield's labour force decreased by 1.3% and employment decreased by 2.1%, leading to an unemployment rate rise of 0.8 percentage points.
+National employment forecasts from Jobs and Skills Australia, published in May-25, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Mansfield's employment mix suggests local employment should increase by 6.0% over five years and 12.4% over ten years.

 Frequently Asked Questions - Employment